tapslt/tapslt.github.io/_publications/2024-02-17-paper-title-number-4.md

 This manuscript introduces **Empirical‑Bayes Fine Mapping (EBFM)**, a novel framework to accurately identify causal genetic variants in high‑dimensional, noisy multi‑omics datasets.
 - **Key Features**
-  - Uses a spike‑and‑slab prior with posterior maximization to model effect‑size distributions flexibly
+  - Uses a spike‑and‑slab prior with posterior maximization to model effect‑size distributions flexibly.
-  - Applies a greedy search based on correlation scores and Posterior Inclusion Probability (PIP) to assemble credible sets
+  - Applies a greedy search algorithm based on correlation scores and Posterior Inclusion Probability (PIP) to assemble credible sets
   - Demonstrates lower false discovery rates and higher replication performance on European‑ and African‑ancestry BMI cohorts, UK Biobank, and 1000 Genomes data

 <!--